mAbduqayum/python-workbook/200_repetitions/212_geometric_sequence/geometric_sequence.md

 - Start with the first term
 - Use a for loop to generate `count` terms
 - Multiply by `ratio` to get the next term
-- Display each term using f-string with `:g` format specifier (removes trailing zeros and decimal point for whole numbers)
+- Display each term using 9 significant figures precision (use `:.9g` in f-string)